 What is patch management?

-Perhaps it's important to go back to basics for a moment.
-Patch management is the process of making sure that every piece of software used within a company is up-to-date with the most current versions (you might think the version you've bought is the latest but bugs are routinely found after GA and rather than just ignoring, vendors have to add a sticking plaster until the next update) released by the manufacturer.
+Patch management is the process of updating all software within a company with the most current versions released by the manufacturer to fix bugs that have been discovered after release.
 This includes enterprise-level products like server operating systems and database products, as well as more basic tools like Internet Explorer and Adobe Flash.

 Patch management can be done manually on a machine-by-machine basis, but it's much more commonly performed using centralised management tools.
 This can involve dedicated patch management software, which allows IT teams to set policy-based rules for the automatic application of patches.
 These can be scheduled around business hours to ensure that patch application results in minimal downtime and loss of productivity.